 D. Other recreation trails:

 - 1. Assist with maintenance on the Wildcat Mountain Bike Trail in Beaverbrook Township. - 2.
-Attempt to develop a club, or "friends of" group to assist with maintenance of the Dugan Run Horse Trail. - 3.
-Utilize annual impact fees from powerline funds to reimburse local clubs for labor, materials and equipment on non-motorized trails.
+Attempt to develop a club, or "friends of" group to assist with maintenance of the Dugan Run Horse Trail.

 E. Parks & Campgrounds: